YorikHansen/ProtocolDroid/FAQ.md

 ProtocolDroid is designed for protocol writing of Kiel Universities computer science student organisation.
 Therefore, some features might be very specific to this and only this use case.

+## How do I build the script?

+You can build the script by running `npm run build`.
+The script will be built to the `dist` directory.
+You may want to change the headers in `src/headers.js` to fit your needs.

 ## How do I use the script withouth a userscript manager?

 ProtocolDroid uses APIs, that are not available in a normal browser environment.
 You can inject the following workarounds before the script to keep the script working: